 It’s important for directors to realise that help for struggling companies is available.
 You just need to know where to look.

-Here, we’ll explore the options that are open to struggling businesses, and offer tips on how to make sure you’re doing the right thing for your company during difficult times.
+Here we will explore the options that are open to struggling businesses, and offer tips on how to make sure you’re doing the right thing for your company during such difficult times.

 When might a business need help?

 If a business is struggling, it generally means that there are cash flow issues that need to be addressed.
 Sometimes this means that a business cannot pay its bills on time, but in other instances it could be a sign of imminent insolvency.

 If your business is facing financial difficulties, it’s best to seek professional advice as early as possible.
 This is when you’ll have the most options available to you and therefore be more able to turn your company’s fortunes around.

 Seek help for a struggling business as soon as you’re uncertain about your next steps, or when cash flow becomes a problem.
 This proactive approach will help prove that, as a director, you’ve taken the appropriate steps to rectify the problem.
 This is extremely important if your company eventually goes into liquidation.